cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - How many people are infected in [Pākistān]{"entity": "country_code", "value": "PK"}?
 - How many people are with covid in [République du Rwanda]{"entity": "country_code", "value": "RW"}
 - how many positive cases do we have in [Principado dos Vales de Andorra]{"entity": "country_code", "value": "AD"}
+- how many positive cases are in [Česko]{"entity": "country_code", "value": "CZ"}?
+- how many positive cases of covid in [Guernesei]{"entity": "country_code", "value": "GG"}?

 ## intent:covid_situation_infected_critical